Physiotherapy for Rotator Cuff Injury

 Read more about causes, symptoms and treatment for shoulder tendinitis & bursitis…

-Shoulder Subluxation and Dislocation
+Shoulder Instability, Subluxation and Dislocation

 As the most mobile joint in the body, the shoulder can rotate and move through a lot of directions.
 Unfortunately, the flip side of this dexterity is the fact that the shoulder is also the joint most prone to dislocations and subluxations (Partial dislocation).
+Shoulder joint instability takes place when the humerus head, located on the upper end of the upper arm is forced out from the shoulder socket.
+This can occur due to overuse of the joint or sudden injury.

 Read more about causes, symptoms and treatment for shoulder dislocation & subluxation…